GROW With Singlife And Fullerton Fund Management Introduce Exclusive Share Class For Global Equities Fund To Capitalise On Dynamic Market Opportunitie...

-GROW with Singlife ("GROW"), the integrated investment platform under leading homegrown financial services company
+('GROW'), the integrated investment platform under leading homegrown financial services company Singlife

 The Fund strategy consists of a carefully selected portfolio of approximately 40 global stocks[1], selected by Fullerton's experienced fund managers based on rigorous research and analysis.
 The Fund seeks to invest in the best available growth opportunities worldwide, free from the constraints of pre-determined sectors or regions.